You finally became a blogger and have already published your first blog post? That’s great.

 Google indexes your website automatically

-Well, the truth is that Google is actually going to index your website automatically.
+Well, the truth is that Google is actually going to index your website automatically, even if you don’t do anything at all.

 That said, there’s basically nothing else to do for you than just to stay patient…